chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 Americans lived and worked.
-Using the existing project *Visualizing Early Baltimore* as a base, *Slave Streets, Free Streets* allows users to see the way that slavery was enmeshed in the world of early Baltimore.
+Using the existing project *Visualizing Early Baltimore* as a base, *Slave Streets, Free Streets* allows users to see the way that slavery was enmeshed in the world of early Baltimore (figure 1).
 It reminds us of the degree to which racial slavery and nascent capitalism spun a web from which people struggled to extricate themselves and their families.
 It allows us to put faces and names to the largely anonymous ordinary people of the past.
 Finally, we are also